Transportation

 Overview

-The map below shows existing and proposed traffic calming features in the Capitol Hill neighborhood.
+The map below shows the traffic calming improvements in the Capitol Hill neighborhood, including both previously installed and recently completed features.

 A map of where traffic calming was installed as part of phase 1 of the Capitol Hill traffic calming project.
 The map also includes the locations of where Salt Lake City is adding traffic calming in phase 2 of the project.